bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

             aws_private_key_file: "../../files/private_keys/{{ ec2_instances[0].key_pair }}"
      ```

-     The task above creates the variable to hold the
+     The following task copies your EC2 private key to the molecule
-     directory path to the private key for your EC2 instance.
+     **ephemeral** directory.

       ```yaml
        - name: Copy the private key to the molecule config directory